 Angelelli was only 14 years old when her dreams of competing as an Olympic swimmer were crushed.
 Practicing a new racing dive a swim practice, she hit her head on the bottom of the pool, injuring her spinal cord and paralyzing her from the chest down.
 She would not accept her life limited by disability so she turned her attention to Paralympic competition.
 Over her 17-year career, she became one of the most decorated Paralympic athletes in Michigan in swimming.
 She’s a seven time world champion who still holds 15 American records and two world records.

-In 2013, after retiring from Paralympic competition at age 44, Cheryl discovered competitive wheelchair dancing when her local Fred Astaire Dance Studio hired an instructor for wheelchair dance.
-Cheryl fell in love with the sport that was popular in Europe but struggled to gain a foothold in the U.S. Determined to expand the program, she partnered with the owner of Fred Astaire Dance Studio and secured a state grant to create Dance Mobility, the free monthly class pairing people with physical disabilities with professional dancers.
+In 2013, after retiring from Paralympic competition at age 44, Cheryl discovered competitive wheelchair dancing when her local Fred Astaire Dance Studios hired an instructor for wheelchair dance.
+Cheryl fell in love with the sport that was popular in Europe but struggled to gain a foothold in the U.S. Determined to expand the program, she partnered with the owner of Fred Astaire Dance Studios and secured a state grant to create Dance Mobility, the free monthly class pairing people with physical disabilities with professional dancers.
 Today dozens of local disabled dancers find joy and purpose in life through this program.